BathrinathSSS/M3_WIperControlSystem/1_Requirements/README.md

 ## Opportunities :
-1. Fail Safe measures can be implemented
+1.Fail Safe measures can be implemented

 2.Less maintenance and more reliability